bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 {% include content/info.html
 title="Latest updates"
-content="The latest updates have been made on 07-05-2026, to correct and expand on the Church of Genxsis article.
-The latest website update contained a new advent calendar and two new pages for Skys' diary.
-Slightly before that, we got some promotion for Count Your Blessings Repented in the museum."
+content="HAPPY BIRTHDAY NEX GEN ALBUM! 🎂
+The latest change were made on 24-05-2026.
+While we have not had much new lore recently, we wanted to bring you something anyway.
+We hope you love the story recap!"
 %}

 The wiki has grown to over 100+ pages, growing regularly with updates from [our small team](pages/about).
 These are the newest (or most recently expanded) pages on our wiki!

-{% assign page_links = '/pages/lore/church, /pages/website/advent, /pages/music/sao_paulo_live, /pages/for-sof/museum, /pages/website/skys-diary' | split: ", " %}
+{% assign page_links = '/pages/lore/story-recap, /pages/lore/church, /pages/website/advent, /pages/music/sao_paulo_live, /pages/for-sof/museum, /pages/website/skys-diary' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

 ***

 ## Overviews

+{% include content/info.html
+title="Where love is the law, a Youtopia" icon="fa-solid fa-info" content="If you are new, we recommend you start with the story recap!
+There is so much to explain."
+%}

 The wiki contains many pages documenting the website (including older versions), files distributed digitally and in-person, characters and the ARG universe and the interesting concepts within.
 You can find all of our articles linked in these overview pages.

-{% assign page_links = '/pages/website/website, /pages/for-sof/for-sof, /pages/characters/characters, /pages/lore/lore, /pages/music/music, /pages/fanart/fanart' | split: ", " %}
+{% assign page_links = '/pages/lore/story-recap, /pages/website/website, /pages/for-sof/for-sof, /pages/characters/characters, /pages/lore/lore, /pages/music/music' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

 ***